Maitreyee12aug/An-Interpretable-Framework-for-Multimodal-Rumour-Detection/README.md

 > ⚠️ **Citation Notice:** This repository contains the official implementation
 > of the manuscript submitted to The Visual Computer (Springer).
 > If you use this code or build upon this work, please cite our paper using the
-> BibTeX entry provided at the bottom of this README.
+> DOI entry provided at the bottom of this README.

 ---